 Mindful Self-Compassion Training

-Mindful Self-Compassion (MSC) is offered as an eight week program designed to build the skills of mindfulness and self-compassion to enhance our capacity for emotional wellbeing.
+Mindful Self-Compassion (MSC) is offered as an eight week or five day Intensive program designed to build the skills of mindfulness and self-compassion and enhance our capacity for emotional resiliency and wellbeing.

 Introduction to Mindful Self-Compassion